The MISSION Act Community Care Program for Funding Veteran Rehab Services

 The MISSION Act and Its Impact on Veterans’ Healthcare

 The Maintaining Internal Systems and Strengthening Integrated Outside Networks (MISSION) Act, signed into law on June 6, 2018, represents a significant reform of the Department of Veterans Affairs (VA) healthcare system.
-Its primary goal is to improve access to healthcare services for veterans by consolidating community care programs and expanding eligibility criteria for veterans seeking medical care.
+Its primary goal is to improve veterans’ access to healthcare services by consolidating community care programs and expanding eligibility criteria for medical care.
 The MISSION Act empowers veterans with more healthcare options, including the ability to seek care from community providers within the VA’s network.

-By addressing critical areas such as eligibility, infrastructure, and the caregiver program, the MISSION Act aims to deliver on its promise of a more efficient and transparent VBA, with an emphasis on women veterans, mental health, suicide prevention, and other vital areas of concern for the veteran community.
+By addressing critical areas such as eligibility, infrastructure, and the caregiver program, the MISSION Act aims to deliver on its promise of a more efficient and transparent VBA.
+It emphasizes women veterans, mental health, suicide prevention, and other vital areas of concern for the veteran community.

 Eligibility for the MISSION Act Community Care Program